 Hens that lay colored eggs just seem to be my favorite girls.
-There is something extra special about pulling a blue or green egg out of the nest…in fact any color than white it pretty exciting to me.
+I have a chicken that lays a light blue egg and one that lays a light olive egg.
+I don’t know why but there is something extra special about pulling a blue or green egg out of the nest…in fact any color than white it pretty exciting to me.
 It is like Easter everyday!

 Hens That Lay Colored Eggs

 Brown isn’t just brown in the egg basket.
-You can get variations from cream to dark chocolate brown eggs.
-The breeds to look at for brown eggs would be:
+You can get variations from cream to deep dark chocolate brown eggs.
+The chicken breeds to look at for brown eggs would be:

 - Barred Rock – another great brown egg layer.
-One of my youngest daughter’s favorite breeds.
-Ours have had great personalities though I know others find them flighty.
+The Barred Rock is one of my youngest daughter’s favorite breeds.
+I have found that ours have had great personalities, though they are a bit more on the “flighty” side.
+Great layers!

 - Wyandottes – lays a big brown egg.
-They are a beautiful bird!
+The Wyandottes are a truly beautiful bird that come in several varieties!
 The Wyandotte hens I’ve had tend to go broody more often than other breeds; something to consider when you’re looking for layers.

 - Australorp – lays a large brown egg.
 These are gentle giants as hens go.
 A really sweet, docile bird that can be great if you have the space for them.